Work IQ - Workplace intelligence for AI agents

 Pattern 2: Creating Agent with Work IQ Tools

-# Get Work IQ tools
+# Create agent with Work IQ tools

-self.agent = self.openai_client.agents.create_version(
+self.agent = self.project_client.agents.create_version(

 agent_name="workplace-intelligence-agent",

-"instructions": "You are a workplace intelligence assistant...",
+instructions="You are a workplace intelligence assistant...",

-"tools": workiq_tools # Work IQ tools added here
+tools=workiq_tools # Work IQ tools added here

 )